jnozzi/cocoadev.com/markdown/DarwinDocumentation.md

 ----

-Sorry, I guess you can't have everything. ;-) File a bug report with Apple, as these seem to be extensions added to mach by General/NeXT or Apple.
+Sorry, I guess you can't have everything. ;-) File a bug report with Apple, as these seem to be extensions added to mach by NeXT or Apple.
 I was unable to find any reference to these functions outside of Apple that was not related to Darwin.
 As a note, the sem_ functions noted by zootbobbalu are the IPC primitive functions for SMP suport in BSD.
 While I have not checked myself, I would suspect (and this is easily verifiable in the Darwin source) that these boil down to wrappers/extensions around the mach primitives.